Of all the mineral nutrients in the soil,

 gram-negative bacilli that invaded the

-nitrogen is taken from its relatively inert molecular form
+taken from its relatively inert molecular form (N2) in the

 The best known nitrogen fixing